The disappearance of MH370 ..... a fictional background

 Synopsis

-A meeting is held to discuss a plan to deal with a strategic threat to the United States, involving the defection of a group of scientists and engineers to China.
-A radical solution is presented to remove the threat and minimise any associated negative publicity for government or American business entities involved.
+A meeting is held to discuss a plan to deal with a strategic threat to the United States, involving the defection of a group of scientists and engineers to China, and their transfer of secret technologies therein.
+A radical solution is presented to remove the threat and minimise any associated negative publicity for government, the military and any business entities involved.
+The will involve the disappearance of a commercial aircraft.
 Utmost secrecy is required surrounding all aspects of the operation.
-The meeting is held during February 2014.
-As a result, the plan is implemented.
+The meeting is held during January 2014.
+As a result, the plan is successfully implemented early in March, including a proactive, inter-governmental coverup.

 -----------------------